KellenJay/Lesson-Completion-Anomaly-Detection-EdTech-Case-Study/README.md

 ## Conclusion

-> Most users take **over a day** between lessons on average.
-The **5-second filter** effectively isolates clear anomalies.
-> While <60-second completions are rare, they may still warrant periodic review depending on content length and interaction design.
+> The 5-second rule isolates **clear outliers,** while lessons finished in under a minute may still need a closer look based on how users typically learn.
+> **Average time between lessons dropped** significantly in April, indicating a dip in overall user engagement during the suspected bug period.
+> Additionally, a notable **drop in new user onboarding** suggests the crash may have impacted user acquisition or initial engagement.

 ---

 ## Recommendations

-- **Implement automated validation rules** to enforce a minimum expected lesson duration.
-This will help prevent the system from logging unrealistically fast completions that may indicate bugs or data issues.
 - **Introduce real-time flags** that trigger alerts when multiple lesson completions occur within 5 seconds in the same profession track.
 This will enable early detection of recurring anomalies and support faster investigation.
 - **Enhance event logging** capabilities to capture more granular user interactions and system events.
 This will improve traceability, making it easier to audit, diagnose, and monitor unusual behaviors through dashboards such as an issue tracker.
+- **Investigate post-crash user retention trends** to assess the impact on onboarding and long-term engagement, and guide recovery strategies.

 ---

 ## Repository Navigation

-- `/sql/` – All SQL queries used in this analysis
+- `/sql/` – All SQL queries used in this analysis (Task 1)
-- `/images/` – Charts and visual assets
 - `/dashboard/` – Event-logging dashboard mockups (Task 2)

 ---